optio50/PIA-Server-Check/README.md

 install with sudo dpkg -i netselect_0.3.ds1-28+b1_*.deb

+Script will offer to download and install netselect curl and or wget if you dont have them installed.
+Ubuntu or similar distro only (apt & sudo)

-This script will offer some default countries for selection or check ALL the server PIA offers.
+This PIA script will offer some default countries for selection or check ALL the server PIA offers.

 Select Country